-New director of informatics research – Dr Dorothea Nitsch
+New director of informatics research – Professor Dorothea Nitsch

 We’re pleased to announce that Dr Dorothea Nitsch will be taking up the role of director of informatics research at the UK Renal Registry.
 She will facilitate the development of quality research and drive improvements in all aspects of research.